joowani/dtags/README.md

 * Change directories quickly using the tag names
 * Automate command executions in multiple directories

-The goal is to save the user as many keystrokes as possible while maintaining clarity, flexibility and usability.

 All commands come with tab-completion.

 ## Installation